zheng-liang/Learning-R/Time Series Analysis and Forecasting Projects/README.md

 SARIMA and SARIMAX or added seasonal dummies as external regressors.

 Click the link to access the rendered HTML file: https://tinyurl.com/36jjkyna

+### 4 Non-Stationary Processes in Time Series Analysis

+This project sought to understand non-stationary processes in time series analysis and the difference between deterministic and stochastic trend.
+It also finds out if differencing and de-trending to transform non-stationary variables into stationary processes affects the accuracy of out-of-sample forecast for time series with a deterministic trend.

+The project used a simulation of random walk and ARIMA models and added a drift and/or trend term to simulate non-stationary time series data.

+Click the link to access the rendered HTML file: https://tinyurl.com/4dps5cfd